semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 # Semgrep for developers

-This guide to Semgrep is for developers who are using Semgrep in a team or organizational setting.
-Learn Semgrep to:
+This guide is for developers who are using Semgrep in a team or organizational setting.
+Use Semgrep to:

 - Lint your code
 - Triage security issues